9dots/tech-and-tape/precoder/level-1/lesson-plans/lesson-15/lesson.md

 <iconp src='/icons/objectives.png'>### Objectives</iconp>
 - I can complete a pattern.
-- I can identify the repeating sequence in a pattern.
+- I can identify the core of a pattern.

 <iconp src='/icons/agenda.png'>### Agenda</iconp>